History of Aaron Gordon in Timeline

 2020: Partnership with 361 Degrees and Donation to Homeless Education Fund

-In 2020, Aaron Gordon partnered with Chinese sports brand 361 Degrees and donated to the Homeless Education Fund at the Foundation for Orange County Public Schools of Florida to help children affected by school closures during the coronavirus pandemic.
+In 2020, Aaron Gordon signed a partnership agreement with the Chinese sports brand 361 Degrees and donated to the Homeless Education Fund at the Foundation for Orange County Public Schools of Florida.
+The goal was to help children adversely affected by school districts canceling classes during the coronavirus pandemic.

 March 19, 2021: Season-High 38 Points